-First, local anesthetic will be used to numb the tooth and surrounding area.
+First, a local anesthetic will be used to numb the tooth and surrounding area.
 If you are particularly anxious about your procedure, your dentist or surgeon may provide a sedative to help you relax, usually with an injection to the arm.
-General anesthetic is rarely used - only in instances where the procedure is completed in a hospital.
+A general anesthetic is rarely used - only in instances where the procedure is completed in a hospital.

 Step 2: Removing the Tooth

 If the tooth is still under the gum, a small incision or cut will be made and a tiny piece of the bone over the top of the tooth may also be removed.
 Your dentist or surgeon may cut the tooth into smaller parts so it’s easier to remove through the opening.

 If the tooth has emerged through the gum, there will be less need for an incision.
 Just before the tooth is removed, you’ll feel some pressure as the dentist or surgeon rocks the tooth back and forth, widening the socket, before tooth is removed.

 As your wisdom teeth are actually removed, you shouldn’t feel any pain as the anesthetic will have numbed the area.
 If this is painful for you, let the dentist or surgeon know so they can provide more anesthetic.